novas1r1/neodym-ide/README.md

 The neodym IDE is developed using [NW.js](http://nwjs.io) and therefore working on Windows, Linux and Mac OS X. The whole source code is written in JavaScript using [AngularJS](https://angularjs.org/).
 Up to now there is only a Windows version available, but a Linux and Mac version will follow soon.

 The idea of the neodym IDE is based on my (Verena Zaiser) master thesis written at [aaronprojects GmbH](http://www.aaronprojects.de) (Germany) dealing with the "design and implementation of an IDE for an improved development workflow for Ionic-based multi-platform apps".
-We really excited if this project will be accepted and pushed by the community, therefore we decided to start an open-source project based on this idea and current implemented version.
+We will be really excited if this project is accepted and pushed by the community, therefore we decided to start an open-source project based on this idea and current implemented version.
 We would love to welcome you in our hopefully growing community and appreciate every helping hand.
 Of course we are still working on the project as well!

 Please contact us if you have ANY! questions =)!